|Weight Loss Short-term|

 Do's & Don'ts

-You’ll lose up to 15 pounds within two weeks, and eat lots of fatty foods.
+You’ll lose up to 15 pounds within two weeks.

 The body is an engine; carbs are the gas that makes it go.
 Limiting carbs makes the body turn to an alternative fuel—stored fat.
 So sugars and “simple starches” like potatoes, white bread, and rice are all but squeezed out; protein and fat like chicken, meat, and eggs are embraced.
 Fat is burned; pounds come off.